Blake Lively to HoYeon Jung: The best dressed stars at the Met Gala 2022

-The biggest night of fashion extravaganza, a larger-than-life sartorial celebration and a red carpet that shines brightest with who’s of the who of the industry nailing the fashion game — 3 May was the night of the 2022 Met Gala.
+The biggest night for fashion, a larger-than-life sartorial celebration and a red carpet that shines with everyone important in the industry.
+We’re talking about the Met Gala 2022.

 Held at the Metropolitan Museum of Art in New York City, the Met Gala explores themes that push the boundaries in fashion and every year, stars and designers interpret it in the most layered and diverse ways.
-This year, in continuation of the 2021 benefit, marks the second instalment of the ‘In America’ theme.
-It is titled ‘In America: An Anthology of Fashion’ with gilded glamour as dress code.
+This year, in continuation of the 2021 benefit, the event continues the second instalment of the ‘In America’ theme, and was titled ‘In America: An Anthology of Fashion’ with gilded glamour as dress code.

-Corsets, elaborate gowns, embellished jumpsuits and dresses and ornate headgears made the evening a dazzling spectacle.
-The event was hosted by Billie Eilish, Blake Lively, Ryan Reynolds, Lin-Manuel Miranda and Regina King.
-Vogue editor-in-chief Anna Wintour, designer Tom Ford and Instagram head Adam Mosseri were the honorary chairs.
+Corsets, elaborate gowns, embellished jumpsuits and dresses, and ornate headgears made the evening a dazzling spectacle.
+The event was hosted by Billie Eilish, Blake Lively, Ryan Reynolds, Lin-Manuel Miranda and Regina King, while Vogue editor-in-chief Anna Wintour, designer Tom Ford and Instagram head Adam Mosseri were the honorary chairs.

-The best dressed stars at the Met Gala 2022 includes celebrities like Kim Kardashian, Kendall Jenner, Sarah Jessica Parker, Sebastian Stan Shawn Mendes, Michelle Yeoh, Henry Golding among others.
+The best dressed stars at the Met Gala 2022 included celebrities like Kim Kardashian, Kendall Jenner, Sarah Jessica Parker, Sebastian Stan Shawn Mendes, Michelle Yeoh, Henry Golding amongst others.
+Read on to find out who made the list.

 Blake Lively and Ryan Reynolds in Ralph Lauren